-Local teacher - National Curriculum
+National Curriculum

-All aspects of the National Curriculum will be incorporated into lessons for Years 4 and 5 and principally taught by our local teachers.
+All aspects of the National Curriculum will be incorporated into lessons for Years 3 and 4.

 - Controlling sounds through singing and playing performing skills - Creating and developing musical ideas composing skills - Responding and reviewing appraising skills - Listening, and applying knowledge and understanding - Breadth of study (i.e. through varied activities)